-2. Add the yeast to a separate bowl and pour the milk/saffron liquid blend to the bowl slowly, letting the yeast disolve in the liquid.
+2. Add the yeast to a separate bowl and pour the milk/saffron liquid blend into the bowl slowly, letting the yeast dissolve in the liquid.
 Let it sit for a few minutes.

 5. Set the oven to bake at 225 C/ 440 F degrees.